-- The title agent, acting as settlement agent, must be aware of its proper role and, in particular, must be cognizant of the danger of engaging in the unauthorized practice of law (UPL). - What constitutes UPL can be confusing and determining whether one's conduct crosses the line can be difficult. - One might say if it looks like a duck, smells like a duck and quacks like a duck, it's UPL.
-However, a review of some applicable case law may be more relevant than the above and more helpful in reaching a correct conclusion.
+- The title agent, acting as settlement agent, must be aware of its proper role and, in particular, must be cognizant of the danger of engaging in the unauthorized practice of law (UPL). - What constitutes UPL can be confusing and determining whether one's conduct crosses the line can be difficult. - Although it is not often clear and despite the words in the Title Insurance Act, it may be difficult to know when one is crossing the line; however, a review of some applicable case law may be relevant and helpful in reaching a correct conclusion.